 I knew for sure my wife was never going to leave my side, but this is also the ultimate blessing of having a God-fearing woman who is with you no matter what.
 My wife and I have been together for almost 16 years.
 Before this diagnosis, we’ve had our fair share of stress, grief, and heartache, just like the next couple.
 Both of my grandmothers passed away within the time frame of my diagnosis with prostate cancer, and there were days I would sit at traffic lights in the car alone.

 It would suddenly hit me like a ton of bricks that I had cancer.
 It made me sad neither one of them was here physically to help, guide, or talk me through this by providing their wisdom, words of encouragement, and compassion.
 In those stress-induced milliseconds, I was in constant worry and wondered what lied ahead.
-There’s something to be said about my journey as a Black man, under the age of 40 enduring cancer.
+There’s something to be said about my prostate cancer journey as a Black man, under the age of 40 enduring cancer.

 Aside from my wife, children, and family as support, I can’t say I had any other man who had gone through this same battle and could offer me a sense of hope or provide some insight.
 I’m thankful I’m a man who recognizes the benefit of going to the doctor regularly.
 Truthfully, meeting my wife was the reason I started seeing a doctor in the first place.
 My surgery took place in June of 2019, and once my prostate gland was removed, the discovery was much more severe than anticipated.